Muhammad Tahir (footballer, born 1994)

-Muhammad Tahir (born 4 January 1994) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 2 club PSS Sleman, on loan from Liga 1 club PSBS Biak.
+Muhammad Tahir (born 4 January 1994) is an Indonesian professional footballer who plays as a defensive midfielder.

 Club career

 Persipura Jayapura

 Tahir started his career when in SSB Tunas Muda Hamadi, then was recruited by Persipura U21.
 In 2016, Tahir joined to senior team of Persipura in the 2016 Piala Bhayangkara.
 He and four other players from Persipura U21 were recruited by Osvaldo Lessa, and Tahir became one of the players who gained the most attention.

 Tahir was included in the squad for the Indonesia Soccer Championship.
 He made his professional debut against Bali United in the second week ISC A.

 Loan to RANS Nusantara

 On 27 January 2023, Tahir signed a contract with Liga 1 club Rans Nusantara, on loan from Persipura Jayapura.
 Tahir made his league debut for the club in a 1–2 lose against Arema.

 Madura United

 Tahir was signed for Madura United to play in Liga 1 in the 2023–24 season.